Hosono House

-Hosono House is the debut solo album of Japanese musician Haruomi Hosono, released on May 25, 1973.
+Hosono House is the debut solo studio album by Japanese musician Haruomi Hosono.
+Released on May 25, 1973, the album was released after the break up of Hosono's former band, Happy End.

 Background and recording

+Hosono recorded House in his residence of Amerikamura, an American-styled neighborhood located in the city of Sayama.
+The album was recorded for five hours every afternoon in a 144 sqft large bedroom with a 16-track mixing console in his living room.
+The instruments were recorded unprocessed from the amplifiers in a small room, leading to the album's unique sound.

 Besides Hosono, this album also features performances by the group "Caramel Mama" (featuring Hosono's fellow Happy End member Shigeru Suzuki).
 Hosono wanted to emulate The Band's Music from Big Pink and James Taylor's One Man Dog.
 With this album, recording equipment technology had evolved enough for domestic recordings of good quality to be feasible, and going to the center of the city to reach a recording studio was somewhat inconvenient.
-The album was recorded for five hours every afternoon in a 144 sqft large bedroom in Hosono's residence in Sayama, Japan with a 16-track mixing console in his living room.
-The instruments were recorded unprocessed from the amplifiers in a small room, leading to the album's unique sound.